apache/dolphinscheduler-website/docs/en-us/dev/user_doc/globalParams.md

 ![png02](https://dolphinscheduler.apache.org/img/globalParam/image-20210723103316896.png)

 Among all, the [createParam] node can use parameters directly.
-In addition, the node sets two parameters "key" and "key1".
-Here the user defines a parameter key1 with the same name as the one passed by the upstream node and copies the value "12".
-However, due to the priority we set, the value "12" here is discarded and the parameter value set by the upstream node is finally used.
+In addition, the node sets two parameters named "key" and "key1".
+Here the user defines a parameter named "key1" with the same name as the one passed by the upstream node and copies the value "12".
+However, due to the priority we set, the value "12" here would be discarded and the parameter value set by the upstream node would be finally used.

 2: Let's explain another situation in SQL nodes.